2018 24 Hours of Le Mans: Finish

 Unhindered in the final hours of the race, Nakajima achieved victory for the No. 8 Toyota team, which completed 388 laps and was two laps ahead of Kobayashi's No. 7 Toyota.
 Rebellion, unable to match the pace of the Toyota cars, finished third and fourth with the No. 3 R13 ahead of the No. 1 car.
 It was Alonso, Buemi and Nakajima's first Le Mans victory, and Toyota's first on its 20th try.
 Toyota became the first Japanese manufacturer to win at Le Mans since Mazda in and Alonso completed a second leg of the Triple Crown of Motorsport (the 24 Hours of Le Mans, the Indianapolis 500 and the Monaco Grand Prix).
 The G-Drive team led the final 360 laps with the No. 26 Oreca to be the first car to finish the race in LMP2, provisionally earning the team and its drivers Andrea Pizzitola, Rusinov and Vergne their first class victories.
 Signatech Alpine were the highest-placed full-season WEC team in second and the Graff Racing squad completed the class podium.
-On its 70th anniversary Porsche took its first win in the LMGTE Pro category since with the No. 92 car ahead of the No. 91 entry, and the German marque won in LMGTE Am with the No. 77 Dempsey-Proton car winning by 1 minute, 39 seconds over the No. 54 Spirit of Race Ferrari.
+On its 70th anniversary Porsche took its first win in the LMGTE Pro category since with the No. 92 car ahead of the No. 91 entry, and the German marque won in LMGTE Am with the No. 77 Dempsey-Proton car of Christian Ried winning by 1 minute, 39 seconds over the No. 54 Spirit of Race Ferrari of Fisichella.
 There were 25 lead changes amongst two cars during the race.
 The No. 7 Toyota's 205 laps led was the most of any car with the race-winning No. 8 leading 13 times for a total of 183 laps.